 During this time I acquired extensive experience treating anorexia, bulimia, binge eating disorder, complex PTSD, dissociative disorders, depression, and anxiety.
 I also began my training in EMDR therapy; a treatment that has become crucial to my therapeutic approach.
 To help clients on their journey toward healing I also utilize systems theory, dialectical behavioral therapy (DBT), acceptance commitment therapy (ACT), and mindfulness.
 My overall goal is to work collaboratively with clients in order to honor their treatment goals.

 In 2013 Kelly Hinds, RDN and I created Savor Podcast.
 For three years we recorded episodes on nutrition, body image, mindfulness, yoga, eating disorders, dieting, EMDR therapy and beyond.
 Past Savor podcast episodes are available here.

 Before starting my family I was an adjunct professor at University of California, San Diego, Alliant International University and San Diego State University.
 I taught classes on eating disorders, stress management, social psychology, and assessment.
 Once my family started to grow I decided to slow down and work part-time in my Mission Valley private practice.

 I work toward providing a calm, safe and grounded space for you to feel comfortable sharing your successes and your struggles.
 A journey back to self always has ups, downs and surprises.
 Together we can navigate how to find tools and strategies to help you cope and make space for yourself.

-In my free time I enjoy spending time with my husband and two daughters and my German Shepherd, Loki.
+In my free time I enjoy spending time with my husband and two daughters.
 I also love swimming, paddle boarding, and hiking.